Mercedes-Benz 300 SLR

 sports car (1955)

-The acronym W198 identifies the Mercedes-Benz 300SL, a luxury sports car produced from 1954 to 1957 as a coupé (in its configuration it was also known by the nickname "Ali di Gabbiano") and from 1957 to 1963 as a roadster from the German Mercedes Benz.
+The acronym W198 identifies the Mercedes-Benz 300SL, a luxury sports car produced from 1954 to 1957 as a coupé (also known by the nickname "Gullwing") and from 1957 to 1963 as a Roadster from the German Mercedes Benz.

 The Mercedes-Benz 300 SL reaffirms the class and elegance of the cars of the German house and their weight in sports competitions.

 Another important factor of the 300 SL is that it is the progenitor of a series of luxury sports cars marked with the abbreviation SL, an abbreviation that stands for Sport Leicht, or Sport Light.

 The W194 300SL was built around a tubular chassis to compensate for its relatively underpowered carburetor engine.
 Designed by the developing engineer director Daimler-Benz, Rudolf Uhlenhaut, the metal frame saves weight while ensuring a high level of strength.